 Make Believe – online journal of innovative writing about craft, design and creativity.
 Make Believe supports writing that is beautiful, radical and wise.
 Since 2013, it has considered, ranted, struggled, mused on, and thought about the process of making.

-WAL App – App developed for the Women’s Art Library (located in the Special Collections and Archives of Goldsmiths Library, University of London).
+WAL App – featuring women artists and artworks from the Women’s Art Library located in the Special Collections and Archives of Goldsmiths Library, University of London.